Craig Melvin’s hour becomes first ‘MSNBC Reports’ block to use updated 3A

 Many of the panels were filled with blue background with white and yellow accents, including diagonal, intersecting lines that formed a suggestion of the NBC peacock “feather” shapes and curved, art deco style accents in thinner white lines evocative of the feathers’ tips.

-The data was dramatically shown on the ceiling mounted LED panels that form an “archway” of sorts that stretches across the space and topical on set graphics were featured on multiple arrays.
+The date was dramatically shown on the ceiling mounted LED panels that form an “archway” of sorts that stretches across the space and topical on set graphics were featured on multiple arrays.

 The curved video ribbon and corner video wall installation could be used for “video on video” floating camera shots while virtual set extensions similar to the ones used on “José Díaz-Balart Reports,” which debuted from Miami the hour before Melvin.